 Workplace Drug and Alcohol Testing can help increase productivity.
 Also, it can reduce absenteeism and ensure you are compliant with health and safety law.

 A testing programme should always support a robust drug and alcohol policy.
 The policy does not need to be a complicated document.
 In fact, we recommend that you develop this in a simple and clear way.
 At the same time, it should reflect your company’s industry sector and ways of working.
 Also, we can support you in the development or review of your drug and alcohol policy.
-We talk about this in detail further down this page.
+We talk about this in detail on this page.

 Our workplace drug and alcohol testing team can discuss the options available to you.
 Once we have a clear idea of your requirements, we will prepare a tailored quotation for your company.